 Baumkuchen or Baumstrietzel is a layered cake with honey and almonds common to German-speaking cultures that has been served at patrician weddings since the Middle Ages.
 It requires a rather elaborate production method and it’s quite time consuming to make, and so it is considered a king of pastries.

 Traditionally, Baumkuchen is made on a spit.
-Even layers of batter are poured onto a cylindrical form, which is rotated around a heat source, and each layer is allowed to brown before a new layer of batter is poured.
+Thin, even layers of batter are poured onto a cylindrical form, which is rotated over a heat source.
+Each layer is allowed to brown before a new layer of batter is poured.
 Visually, each layer is separated from the next by a golden line, resembling the growth rings on a crosscut tree.
 When 15-20 layers are complete and the cake is up to 3 feet tall, the cake can be removed and sliced.
 Among the Siebenbürgen Sachsen (based in Transylvania, Romania) this this layered cake is called Baumstrietzel, and yeast is added to the batter.
 Other variations of the recipe add spices, ground nuts, honey, marzipan, nougat, rum or brandy to the batter or filling.

 Home cooks can make this cake under the broiler, with layers of batter, honey or jam, browned one by one.
 Here is our recipe Baumkuchen made at home.